Governance

 Koninklijke Nederlandse Chemische Vereniging (KNCV) – Royal Netherlands Chemical Society

-Polskie Towarzystwo Chemiczne – Polish Chemical Society
+Polskie Towarzystwo Chemiczne (PCS) – Polish Chemical Society

 Grupo de Químicos Jovens (GQJ) da Sociedade Portuguesa de Química (SPQ) –